alang100/DSTS_Assignment_1_Predictive_Modelling_Of_Eating_Out_In_Sydney/README.md

 This assignment's instructions and deliverables and a summary of the main outcomes are provided here:

+## Project Objectives
+I used a real word dataset on eating-out habits in Sydney.
+To this dataset I applied feature engineering, modelling and deployment knowledge to draw some conclusions, supported by code and graphs, built predictive models, and deployed the work on a public repository.

+## Data Description
+This project consists of a real-world dataset containing more than 10K records for restaurants existing in the Sydney area in the year 2018.
+For every single record, information about the restaurant goes from basic details such as name, address, and location to advanced details such as rating.
+The objectives are to apply data science skills to predict the restaurant’s success using different machine learning algorithms.
+Table 1 shows the description of the variables in attached dataset.

 ## Project Instructions and Deliverables

 ### Part A – Importing and Understanding Data